up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 <https://github.com/djGrrr/8311-was-110-firmware-builder/releases/latest>

-The basic firmware consists of a vanilla MaxLinear [OpenWrt](https://openwrt.org/){ target="_blank" } 19.07 fork,
+The <ins>basic</ins> firmware consists of a vanilla MaxLinear [OpenWrt](https://openwrt.org/){ target="_blank" } 19.07 fork,
 with the addition of the aformentioned fixes and customised luci web interfaces to ease masquerading.
+It also does without the abismal BFW additions and abstractions as well as the backdoors.

 ### Extract download

-The basic firmware files are archived by [7-Zip](https://www.7-zip.org/){ target="_blank" } and can be extracted with:
+The firmware files are archived by [7-Zip](https://www.7-zip.org/){ target="_blank" } and can be extracted with:

 === "Windows"